lpercc/HA3D_simulator/README.md

-# HC-VLN_simulator
+# HC3D Simulator

-This repo is for add 3D human in real-world environment
+HC3D Simulator is for add 3D human in real-world environment The development of the simulator is based on：Matterport3D Simulator API, MDM

 ## Create conda environment
 ```bash